 3. Be like the Little Blue Engine that proclaimed, “I think I can”.
 If you do not try, you have already failed.
 Have a positive attitude and try your best.

-Pictures in The Little Engine That Could – 2005 unabridged edition make a memorable, enjoyable tool for teaching children about colors, objects and numbers.
-For children new to the story, there’s a bit of suspense over whether the train will make it over the mountain.
+Pictures in The Little Engine That Could – 2005 unabridged edition make a memorable, enjoyable tool for teaching children about colors, objects, and numbers.
+For children new to the story, there is a bit of suspense over whether the train will make it over the mountain.
 But nothing in the least frightening.
 Kids familiar with the book will still enjoy it repeatedly.

 The illustrations in this edition of the Little Engine That Could – 2005 by Loren Long are beautifully done.
 They follow the original style when it was first published in 1930.
 Any child and most adults will enjoy this unabridged version.